SuperEvilMegacorp/vainglory-assets/Español/source/_telemetry.md

  ```

-> You need to look for Assets JSON node which points to telemetry.
-Check for the following in the response:
+> Tienes que buscar el nodo que lleva a telemetría.
+You need to look for Assets JSON node which points to telemetry.
+Busca por los siguientes en la respuesta:

 ```json
       "relationships": {